Colorado Buffaloes football: Nebraska

 A traditional college football rivalry with the Nebraska Cornhuskers restarted in the 1980s (many historical documents show the importance of this game going back to 1898) when Bill McCartney declared the conference opponent to be their rival.
 His theory was since Nebraska was such a powerhouse team, if Colorado was able to beat them then they would be a good team.
 Colorado began to repeatedly threaten Nebraska in the late 1980s, following their win over the Huskers in 1986, and then surpassed the Huskers for the Big 8 crown in 1989.

 In 1990, Colorado beat Nebraska 27–12 in Lincoln for the first time since 1967, en route to their first national title.
 From 1996 to 2000, the series was extremely competitive, with the margin of victory by NU in those five years being only 15 points combined.
 The rivalry was further buoyed by the introduction of the Big 12 Conference in 1996, which moved Oklahoma and Oklahoma State to the southern division with the four new schools from Texas, formerly in the Southwest Conference.
 Nebraska had traditionally finished the Big 8 conference schedule with a rivalry game with Oklahoma, but the two were now in different divisions, which meant they met every other year in the regular season.
 Colorado replaced Oklahoma as Nebraska's final conference game of the regular season, which further intensified the rivalry.
 In 2001 No. 1 Nebraska came to Folsom Field undefeated and left at the short end of a nationally televised 62–36 blowout.
 Both teams departed the Big 12 in 2011, as NU headed east to join the Big Ten and the future of the rivalry was in doubt.
 On February 7, 2013, Colorado and Nebraska agreed to renew the rivalry.
 Colorado traveled to Lincoln in 2018 and won 33–28 (winning against Nebraska for the first time since 2007 and the first time in Lincoln since 2004).
 On September 7, 2019, Colorado mounted an improbable comeback after being down 17–0 at half, to win the game in overtime, 34–31.
-After a 3-year break, Nebraska lost 36–14 to Colorado in Boulder in 2023, but then won against Colorado 28-10 in 2024.
+After a 3-year break, Nebraska lost 36–14 to Colorado in Boulder in 2023, but then won against Colorado 28–10 in 2024.
 Nebraska leads the series 50–21–2 through the 2024 season.

 Colorado State

 Colorado's in-state rival is the Colorado State Rams of the Mountain West Conference, located north of Boulder in Fort Collins.
 The two schools are separated by 45 miles (72 km) and both consider it important and noteworthy to beat the other for bragging rights for the next year.
 The two football teams annually compete in the Rocky Mountain Showdown for the Centennial Cup, played in Denver, Fort Collins, and Boulder.
 The trophy takes its name from the state of Colorado's nickname of "The Centennial State".
-The Buffaloes lead the series 67–22–2 through the 2023 season.
+The Buffaloes lead the series 69–22–2 through the 2025 season.
+The next scheduled game is not until 2029 in Fort Collins on September 15.